rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     lrwxrwxrwx.
 1 root root 22 Aug  8 15:33 /usr/sbin/init -> ../lib/systemd/systemd
     ```

-6. Use the `pstree` command to show a tree like view of the system processes.
+6. Use the `pstree` command to show a tree-like view of the system processes.
 Type:

     ```bash
     [root@localhost ~]# pstree --show-pids